 Project ten: The cove

 We were on this project with one other SOWER unit, Larry and Mimi from Bozeman, Montana.
 There were also three couples from CoM (“Campers on Mission”), Alan and Mary Grace from Georgia, Marc and Joyce from Tennessee, and Bill and Linda from Alabama.
 As SOWERs, we expect to be working pretty hard during our assignments.
 At The Cove, the pace is significantly relaxed -- this is the first time that we have been on a project where I did not pick up a tool, or put on work clothes.
 I split my time between the Chapel where I directed visitors and started their tour, and the Administrative Building where I helped the Programs Department with seminar follow-up.
 Deb spent most of her time on the fourth floor of the Chapel; this floor is exclusively for prayer.
-The Prayer Room is the highest room and is located directly beneath the steeple.
-Deb was able to pray with visitors, intercede over the Prayer Cards and simply be present in this most special place.
-In every corner of the campus the focus on Christ is evident.
+The Prayer Room is the highest room on the campus and is located directly beneath the chapel's steeple.
+Deb was able to pray with visitors, intercede over daily Prayer Cards and simply be present in this most special place.

 We often shared morning devotions with staff at The Cove, which (when he was in town) included Will Graham, grandson of Ruth and Billy.
 The selfless staff is ever quick to pray corporately for concerns as they arise (this was a campus-wide event on election day), which included us.
 We had the opportunity to attend a powerful conference session with Billy Graham’s pastor, the Rev. Dr. Donald J. Wilton, which was both confirming and challenging.
 And, while on an afternoon hike, it was a Holy experience for us to discover Ruth and Billy Graham’s altar in the woods.
-Built in 1972, they rolled stones together to prepare a place to seek prayer guidance on the purchase of the land that would become The Cove.
+Built in 1972, the Graham's rolled stones together to prepare a makeshift place to pray for guidance on the possible purchase of the land that would become The Cove.
 Our visit here was certainly inspirational.

 This was, at first, difficult for me to accept.
 I was uncomfortable that I was not being asked to work very hard.
 We wanted to serve in the “usual SOWER way” and apply deliberate, fruitful stewardship of our Spiritual Gifts.
 But then it dawned on us -- though we arrived expecting to be challenged by using our Gifts, the Lord provided for Deb and me a more refreshing work-schedule on this project in order that we may, as well, be refreshed with time for relaxation, renewal, and encouragement.
 “For God is not unjust so as to overlook your work and the love that you have shown for His name in serving … as you still do” (HEBREWS 6:10).
 As The Cove has been blessed, we have been blessed, and we may now further bless others (PROVERBS 11:25).
 This has been the most Fulfilling (with a capital “F”) project for us so far, as a result.
 Amen.

 Epilogue: While we were at The Cove, Billy Graham celebrated his 98th birthday.
 Will Graham shared that Billy had a wonderful day at his mountain-top home in Montreat which included Billy's favorite meal, cold pork and beans with biscuits.
-Though bedridden, Will says his grandfather still likes staying at his home.
+Though limited to his wheelchair and bed, Will says his grandfather still likes staying at his cabin home.
 He is under the care of 24-hour nursing.
 His best description of his grandfather: "He's just getting real old and acting like really old people act."
-The Montreat home is just a few miles to the east of The Cove.
+The Montreat home is a short drive to the east of The Cove.
 In addition, while we were at The Cove,Cliff Barrowspassed away.
 Cliff was Billy's long-time music director and traveled with Billy on his crusades.
 A memorial was set up in the Chapel at The Cove.
 He joinsRuth Bell Graham andGeorge Beverly Shea in heaven.
 It was exciting for us to get the opportunity to hear some of the stories about Barrows and Shea on those amazing crusade trips.
 Billy Graham is the last survivor of this original Crusade Team.

 our ninth project- Camp bethel, VA